markstringer-dti/markstringer-dti.github.io/dti.md

 Persons 6, 7, 8, 9 and 10: Yes!
 Let's!

-For some of the performers on the stage, this can seem like an attractive option.
+For some of the performers on the stage, this can seem like an attractive thing to do.
 But of course, for the audience, it's a very bad idea.
-Once the Pirate ship has been mentioned, they want to see the pirate ship arrive.
+Once the Pirate ship has been talked about, they want to see the pirate ship arrive.
 They want to see what a chase between this ship and a pirate ship looks like?
 They want to see if this crew can load a cannon, point it in the right direction and fire it.
 They want to see the pirate king and see what he'll do to the crew members who are hiding in the lifeboats.

 They don't want to be treated to the sight of everyone on the stage miming mopping the floor.

 But for inexperienced improvisers, the temptation to agree to wash the decks rather than wrestle with the implications of the pirate ship which is coming closer and closer, is extremely tempting.

 Why?
 In his books "Impro" and "Impro for storytellers" Keith Johnstone describes this kind behaviour as "agreed activity."
 Putting people on a stage in front of an audience makes them scared.
-And scared people try, instinctively to make themselves safe, even if what they're doing individually is making what the group are trying to do together - entertain people - less likely to succeed.
-Part of what constitutes the skill of being a good improviser is knowing how to avoid this basic need to stay safe and instead move the story forward.
+And scared people try to make themselves safe, even if what they're doing individually is making what the group are trying to do together - entertain people - less likely to succeed.
+Part of what constitutes the skill of being a good improviser is knowing how to avoid this strong need to stay safe and instead move the story forward.
 Accept that there's a pirate ship on the horizon and deal with what that means.

-What's fascinating about this kind of behaviour is that everybody, I mean all the improvisers on stage, seem to instinctively know that it's the right thing to do.
+What's fascinating about this kind of behaviour is that everybody, I mean all the improvisers on stage, seem to just know, without thinking, that it's the right thing to do.
 There isn't a long discussion.
 It happens in a second.
 This is in spite of the fact that, from the point of view of the audience, it's exactly the wrong thing to do.
 What this shows is how good we are at shying away from things that we think might be dangerous.
-We instinctively avoid anything that will make us have to change our behaviour or our thinking.
+We tend to avoid anything that will make us change our behaviour or our thinking.

 One way that Johnstone suggests to help the improvisers avoid "agreed activity" is to have a director who is watching the improvisers and can intervene during live shows.
 In this kind of set up, it's the job of the job of the director to spot which actions and suggestions by the improvisers will move the story forward.
 In desperate situations she might also make suggestions herself.
 Imaging that a director were watching a scene where there'd been a suggestion of washing the decksr She might allow the crew 10 seconds of deck washing without advancing the action.
 But then she might shout "The deck's clean!
 The pirate ship is getting nearer and nearer!
 Deal with the Pirate ship!"